 Good website design goes beyond having personalized pictures, a solid User Experience and good storytelling.
 The result of an ideal website experience is that the visitor walks away with a positive feeling about you and your company because you answered the unasked questions.
+These questions should allow your visitor to feel as though you can provide them with the solutions to their problem and lead them toward becoming a potential lead and customer.

-We analyzed the behavior of visitors towards our clients’ websites and found that visitors are looking to answer these five questions when they visit a website:
+We analyzed the behavior of visitors towards our clients’ websites and found that visitors are typically looking to answer these five questions when they visit a website:

 - Who Are You?